 A Prison of Unclean Spirits

 Babel’s aim was to unify the people under a one world government and religion.
-This is being played out today by Catholicism’s agenda to bring all religions and nations under the pope.
+This plays out today by Catholicism’s agenda to bring all religions and nations under the Pope.

 What makes Catholicism a hotbed for demons?

 I. It incorporates occult practices.
 This include image worship, consulting with familiar spirits (disguised as “Virgin Mary and the saints”) and various rituals.
 These sins are entry points for demonic invasion and unless they are renounced, the demons stand on their grounds.

 II.
 Many of its emblems and structures are occult.
 The obelisk in St. Peter’s square is an emblem of Baal and the phallus.
 The 8 pointed circle around it represents “mother earth” and the female organ.
 Both combination stands for fertility rites.
 The pope faces this emblem whenever he is addressing the people.

 High on the wall of St. Peter’s church in Rome is a huge, golden sun burst image right above the high altar.
 The monstrance which Catholics bow to is also sun-shaped.
 Sun worship is an old form of demonism.
 A 33 degree Mason wrote:

 “The adoration of the sun was one of the earliest and most natural forms of religious expression … Among all the nations of antiquity, altars, mounds and temples were dedicated to the worship of the orb of the day … The sun became the Bull in Taurus…worshipped in Egypt as Apis and in Assyria as Bel, Baal or Bul.”
 (Manly Hall, The Secret Teachings of All Ages, 49)